abretro/pie-galaxy/docs/Install.md

 ## Configuring

-Currently we need to logg in by going to an URL in your webbrowser, then copy pasting a token back.
+Currently we need to login by going to an URL in your webbrowser, copy a token, and pasting it back.

     /opt/retropie/ports/piegalaxy/wyvern ls

-Copy the URL to your webbrowser, and log in.
-After you logg in you will get to a blank site The token is in the URL of the webbrowser, copy everything after code= and paste it back into the SSH client.
+Copy the URL to your webbrowser, go to it.
+After you log in you will get to a blank site.
+The token is in the URL, copy everything after code= and paste it back into the SSH client.

 If you managed to do it correctly, you should see a list of all your games.

-Restart EmulationStation, or Reboot, and the program will show up in EmulationStation under Ports.
+Restart EmulationStation, or Reboot RetroPie, and the program will show up in EmulationStation under Ports.